Captures

 To review the capture file in Sysdig Inspect:

-1. From the Captures module, select the capture file to be deleted.
+1. From the Captures module, select the capture file to be reviewed.

-2. Click the Inspect (Sysdig logo) icon to open Sysdig Inspect in a new browser tab:
+2. Click the Inspect (Sysdig logo) icon on the right side of the capture listing to open Sysdig Inspect in a new browser tab:

 See also: Quick Menu to Captures from Runtime Events.